gkatsikas/snf/README.md

   * In the [GENERIC] section of the input property file set:
     * HARDWARE_CLASSIFICATION = true
     * HARDWARE_CLASSIFICATION_FORMAT = RSS-Hashing
+    * NUMA = true/false
     * CPU_SOCKETS   = <M> (M is the number of the target machine's sockets)
     * CPU_CORES     = <N> (N is the total number of CPU cores on this machine)
     * NIC_HW_QUEUES = <K> (K is the number of hardware queues in your NIC.
-Indicatively, this number should be adjusted to the number of available cores above)
+Indicatively, this number should be adjusted to the number of available CPU cores above)
   * Run SNF and check the folder OUTPUT_FOLDER for a file OUTPUT_FILE.click as specified in the property file.
   * You will see a synthesized service chain, replicated across all the requested queues.
 Each queue has a dedicated thread that is statically assigned to a CPU core, hence your SNF service chain can read packets from all of these queues and execute the service chain's pipeline in parallel.